graasp/graasp/README.md

 ## Installation

-Graasp offers two ways to install the Graasp backend :
+Graasp offers two ways to run the Graasp backend :

-- [Docker](#docker-installation) (recommended) : this allows you to run a preconfigured environnement
+- [DevContainer](#run-in-devcontainer) (recommended) : this allows you to run a preconfigured environnement
-- [Local](#local-installation) : you'll need to install and configure all the required services
+- [Local](#run-in-local) : you'll need to install and configure all the required services

-### Docker installation
+### Run in DevContainer

 We recommend to set up the development environment using Docker, as it allows to use a preconfigured developement environnement.